YeezyTaughtMe1/htb-wall-writeup/README.md

 # HackTheBox: Wall.
 My write up for the recently retired HackTheBox machine: Wall!

-Wall was a fairly easy machine, although it was a little frustrating
+Wall was a fairly easy machine, although it was a little frustrating.

 The machine had a web application vulnerable to RCE, however it was (semi) protected by a WAF.

-Root access involved a vulrable SUID binary.
+Root access involved a vulnerable SUID binary.

 ## In the beginning..
 As usual, I run nMap: